Last update: 9/7/2021

 Iceland COVID-19 travel restrictions and entry requirements

 Iceland’s entry requirements are somewhat strict at the moment.
-All travelers must submit a pre-registration form within 72 hours before their arrival in Iceland.
+All travelers must submit a pre-registration form within 72 hours before their arrival in Iceland and should download the COVID-19 app Rakning C-19.

 All unvaccinated travelers must present a medical certificate for a negative PCR test result that was obtained within 72 hours of departure.
-They must also get tested twice more, once on arrival in Iceland and again 5 to 6 days later.
-In between the two tests, travelers must quarantine for 5 to 6 days.
+They must also get tested twice more, once on arrival in Iceland and again 5 days later.
+In between the two tests, travelers must quarantine for 5 days.

 Covid-19 Vaccine to travel to Iceland